On February 11, specialists from the Moscow Region Mission Control Center, based on telematics data,

 What is this spaceship?

-"Progress MS-21" - unmanned spacea transport ship that is used to deliver cargo to the ISS.
+"Progress MS-21" - unmanned spacecrafta transport ship that is used to deliver cargo to the ISS.
 The ships of this series are launched into orbit by the Soyuz-2.1a launch vehicle.
-"Progress" is used to supply the crew of the ISS and can lift up to 2.5 tons of payload.
-These could be crew products, equipment for scientific experiments, and even small satellites.
+Progress ships are used to supply the ISS crew and can lift up to 2.5 tons of payload.
+This could be food for the crew, equipment for scientific experiments, and even small satellites.

 "Progress MS-21" was launched from the cosmodromeOn October 26, 2022, Baikonur successfully reached the ISS and docked with the Poisk module two days later.
 The ship delivered to the station 702 kg of fuel for refueling, 420 kg of drinking water, 41 kg of nitrogen and 1,357 kg of various equipment and materials.
 Among them, for example, fresh food, medical and sanitary products for the crew, equipment for 3D printing on board and much more.